Emotional Speech-driven 3D Body Animation via Disentangled Latent Diffusion: Introduction

 Generating gestures solely from speech with emotional control is a difficult task.
 First, the mapping from audio to body motion is a non-deterministic many-to-many mapping, which is difficult to model.
 Gestures across subjects can vary when uttering the same sentence, and a single individual's motions can change significantly across repetitions.
 Second, factoring out the impact of emotional state on the body motion from other, unknown factors, is difficult.
 This requires disentangling the effects of three different factors on the generated motion, namely content-based (i.e., gestures related to speech rhythm and word utterances), emotion-based, and those based on personal style. \modelName addresses this by separating a speech sequence into content, emotion, and style latent vectors, which are then used to condition a latent diffusion model.
 Specifically, \modelName consists of three main components: (1) an audio autoencoder trained to produce disentangled vectors of content, emotion, and style, (2) a 3D body motion prior in the form of a temporal variational autoencoder (VAE) to generate smooth and realistic gestures, and (3) a latent diffusion model, which generates 3D body motion given the input content, emotion, and style latent vectors.

 Training such a model requires a speech-to-3D body dataset of sufficient scale, which is rich and diverse in speakers and emotions.
 BEAT \cite{liu2022beat} is a good candidate because it provides a large set of 3D gestures associated with single-person monologues.
 Unfortunately, the bodies are represented as skeletons\rebut{, and it lacks face mocap markers and FLAME expressions.} Instead, to produce realistic body animations, we require articulated 3D body surfaces.
 To overcome this, we convert BEAT sequences to SMPL-X \cite{SMPL-X:2019} format using MoSh++ \cite{AMASS:2019} and use the SMPL-X parameters for training. \rebut{See \cite{liu2024emage} for comparison.}

-In summary, our main contributions are: (1) We present a framework to synthesize emotional 3D body articulation directly from speech.
-(2) We factor an input audio into disentangled content, emotion and style vectors, which enables us to separately control emotion in the generated gestures.
-(3) We adapt temporal latent diffusion for multiple target latent conditions.
+Our contributions are: (1) We present a framework to synthesize emotional 3D body gestures directly from speech.
+(2) We factor an input audio into disentangled content, emotion and style vectors, which enables us to separately control emotion in generated gestures.
+(3) We adapt temporal latent diffusion for multiple target conditions.